Get Answers to all your Questions

 Answers (1)

 Plastids are species-specific and not region-specific and are found in all plants and euglenoids.
-Different type of plastid consists of different pigment; thus, imparting different colours at the parts where they are found.
-On the basis of the colour they impart, plastids can be divided into three types:
+Different type of plastids consists of different pigments; thus, imparting different colours to the parts where they are found.
+Based on the colour they impart, plastids can be divided into three types:

-Leucoplasts: These are colourless plastids that impart no colour to the parts of the plantwhere they are located.
+Leucoplasts: These are colourless plastids that impart no colour to the parts of the plant where they are located.
 A plant with only leucoplasts is pale white in appearance.
 The primary function of this plastid is to store foods for the plant.
-There are three types of leucoplasts- Amyloplaststs, elaioplasts, and aleuroplast.
-Amyloplast helps in storing starch;elaioplast helps in storing fats, and aleuroplast helps in storing proteins.
+There are three types of leucoplasts- Amyloplasts, elaioplasts, and aleuroplasts.
+Amyloplast helps in storing starch; elaioplast helps in storing fats, and aleuroplast helps in storing proteins.

 Chromoplasts: These are not colourless but essentially non-green plastids.
 They impart colours other than green to plants.
 Various colours other than green found in petals and fruits are because of chromoplasts.